queenoriol/queenoriol.github.io/Tech_Sales_Analysis/README.md

 # Tech & Gadget Sales Analysis (2019)

-This project presents an in-depth sales analysis of a tech and gadget retail company using a dataset of over 185,000 orders across all 50 U.S. states.
+This project presents an in-depth sales analysis of a tech and gadget retail company using a dataset of over 185,000 orders across 8 U.S. states.
 The analysis was performed using Excel for data cleaning and Power BI for modeling and visualization.

 The goal is to uncover trends in customer behavior, product performance, geographic sales, and revenue concentration, and to provide actionable recommendations for improving business performance and strategic planning.